meedan/check-bots/google-factcheck-explorer-bot/README.md

 ## testing the bot side locally
 I NEVER GOT THIS FULLY WORKING, WAS JUST TESTING IN QA
 * Copy `config.js.example` to `config.js` and define your local configurations with `checkApiUrl: http://localhost:3000`.
-* NOTE: *don't commit secrets in config changes!* in QA/Live these are read from ENV variables
 * TODO: can the local point to QA to host the items?
 * Start Check web and bots containers locally `docker-compose -f docker-compose.yml up bots web`
     * configure a workspace to *install* the bots for testing by logging into check-web at `localhost:3333`